AdamSadowsky/CinemaColosseum/README.md

 ## Overview
 Cinema Colosseum is a full-stack web application that gamifies the movie rating system.
 Users choose between pairs of movies in a head-to-head format, making voting fun and interactive while discovering new films.
+Movie rating are effected by votes with an algorithm to determine how much a movie rating changes based on the matchup.

 ## Features
 - **Movie Pair Voting** – Two movies are displayed side by side, and the user votes for their favorite.